MSc Chemistry / MSc Molecular Science

 both are habilitated and/or professors.

-In exceptional cases, an application for an external Master’s thesis can be submitted (please contact SSC).
+In exceptional cases, an application for an external Master’s thesis can be submitted (please contact the Examinations Office).

 For MSc Molecular Science students: a supervisor can also be university lecturer or habilitated lecturer of the Department Biology who teaches in the MSc Molecular Science program.